flathub/flathub/README.md

 ### OCR

-Application can translate text from the screen using [Tesseract](https://github.com/tesseract-ocr/tesseract).
-To recognize text you need to additionally install trained models.
+The application can translate text from the screen using [Tesseract](https://github.com/tesseract-ocr/tesseract).
+To recognize text, you need to additionally install trained models and select at least one model in the settings.
+Choose only the models for the languages you need.
+The more models there are, the worse the performance and quality of OCR.

  We provide optional `org.kde.CrowTranslate.tessdata` extension with [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast) models.
 You can install it with the following command:

 ```bash
 flatpak install flathub org.kde.CrowTranslate.tessdata